GLACIS·US state AI laws·Colorado·Updated June 2026

 Scope and applicability

-The Colorado AI Act applies to any person or entity "doing business in Colorado" that develops or deploys high-risk AI systems.
-This broad jurisdictional language means that organizations headquartered outside Colorado must comply if they serve Colorado residents or make AI-driven decisions affecting them.[1]
+SB 26-189 applies to any person or entity “doing business in Colorado” that develops or deploys a covered ADMT.
+This broad jurisdictional language means that organizations headquartered outside Colorado must comply if they serve Colorado residents or make ADMT-driven decisions affecting them.
+Note that SB 26-189 has no size-based exemption — the 2024 Act’s fewer-than-50-employee deployer carve-out is gone.[CO1]

 Who Must Comply